ism90/connect-four/README.md

 # Connect Four!

+⁣⚪⚪⚪⚪⚪⚪⚪
+⚪⚪⚪⚪⚪⚪⚪
+⁣⚪⚪⚪⚪⚪⚪⚪
+⚪⚪🔵🔴⚪⚪⚪

-A browser based game created in HTML, CSS/SCSS and JavaScript for _nology week 5
+<em> A browser based game created in HTML, CSS/SCSS and JavaScript for _nology week 5 </em>

+## Game Rules

+#### Objective:

+To be the first player to connect 4 of the same colored discs in a row (either vertically, horizontally, or diagonally).

+#### How to Play:

+- Players must alternate turns, and only one disc can be dropped in each turn.
+- On your turn, drop one of your colored discs from the top into any of the seven slots.
+- The game ends when there is a 4-in-a-row or a stalemate.
+- The starter of the previous game goes second on the next game.

+## Logic

+## Code

+### Making The Board

+### Defining the Moves

+### Getting the Winner